cschwem2er/facerec/README.md

 ## How to Install

+To install the CRAN version of facerec use `install.packages('facerec')`.

-You can download and install the latest development version of the app by running `devtools::install_github('methodds/facerec')`.
+You can also download and install the latest development version of the app by running `devtools::install_github('methodds/facerec')`.
 For Windows users installing from github requires proper setup of [Rtools](https://cran.r-project.org/bin/windows/Rtools/), for which a tutorial is available [here](https://github.com/stan-dev/rstan/wiki/Install-Rtools-for-Windows).

-A CRAN version of facerec will be available soon.

 ## How to Use